Jakarta's ill-famed traffic grief to residents but boon for some

 With an average annual income of around $3,800 per head, five times the national average, migrants are pouring into Jakarta seeking a better life than would be possible as farmers or fishermen.

-"This accelerating urbanization is largely an Asian story," said John Rossant, chairman of the New Cities Foundation.
+"This accelerating urbanisation is largely an Asian story," said John Rossant, chairman of the New Cities Foundation.
 "There's been nothing like this in human history."

 WAZE TO GO